Xemuth/UltimateOpenGL/README.md

 First be sure to have Ultimate++ Framework and TheIDE.

-You also need some extern librairies :
+You also need some extern libraries :
 GLM (OpenGL Mathematique) https://glm.g-truc.net/0.9.9/index.html

 Glad (Multi-Language GL/GLES/EGL/GLX/WGL Loader-Generator based on the official specs) used to properly load OpenGL